Coverage Plan

 Basic read/write functionality must be tested on all implemented CSRs.

-• cp_csr_read_only - Read from CSR.
+• cp_csr_read_only - Read from CSR, there is also cp_csr_invalid_read_only for illegal CSRs.

-• cp_csr_write - Write to CSR.
+• cp_csr_write - Write to CSR, there is also cp_csr_invalid_write for illegal CSRs.

 • Write to read only CSR.
 Covered by ensuring cp_csr_write is seen for read-only CSRs